License

 • Casual users who are interested in playing with Orc.

-• Eclipse users who want to develop Orc programs on their own machine under the Eclipse IDE.
+• Eclipse users who want to develop Orc programs on their own machine in the Eclipse IDE.

 • Command line users who want to run Orc programs from the command line.